mehtaad/RecipeMongoDb/README.md

 Runing with local mongodb installed

-make sure angular production build is available in dist folder ng build
+make sure angular production build is available in dist folder Run "ng build" from installation directory

-run mongod in new comman window
+run mongod in new comman window after you have installed mogodb on your PC/Laptop

-run node server\server.js in new command window open browser and go to localhost:3000
+Open new command prompt and go to insallation directory, run "node server\server.js" open browser and go to localhost:3000